alimate/alimate.github.io/_posts/2020-7-15-hash-code.md

 subtitle: "she said: it's like they're going to Uranus!"
 toc: true
 ---
-This simple peice of code probably prints one of the most misunderstood outputs in Java:
+This simple piece of code probably prints one of the most misunderstood outputs in Java:
 {% highlight java %}
 System.out.println(new Object());
 {% endhighlight %}
-And the output would be:
+And that output would be:
 {% highlight bash %}
 java.lang.Object@69663380
 {% endhighlight %}